Lucia's Blog: 2022

 1. Timothy must “reprove” people.
 To “reprove” (elegzon) is “to put to proof, to test; to convict... to detect, lay bare, expose.”
 “To find fault with, correct; to reprehend severely, chide, admonish, reprove; show one his fault, demand an explanation” (Thayer 203).
 He must reprove to make sinners feel the prick of their hearts.
 Timothy must convince people of the Truth of the Scriptures and let them see their need for it (John 20:30-31; 2 Timothy 3:16; Titus 2:15).

 2. Timothy must “rebuke” (epitimeson) - “to tax with fault, rate, chide, rebuke, reprove, censure severely” (Thayer 245).
 Paul charged him to reprove sharply, to reprimand with authority.
 He must rebuke those Christians living in sin (Matthew 8:26; 1 Timothy 5:20; Titus 1:13; Titus 2:15; Jude 1:9).
-Preachers and teachers must never forget they are preaching and teaching God’s Word to others.
+Preachers and teachers must never forget they preach and teach God’s Word to others.
 They must revere God’s Word.

 3. Timothy must have no fear or the favor of men to perform this charge.

 4. Timothy must “exhort” (parakaleson) - “a calling upon... beseech, entreat, implore... incitement, persuasion...”
-Paul charged Timothy to encourage those who were struggling in their Christian walk (Romans 12:8).
-Struggling Christians can be uplifted when they are encouraged by the Word of God (1 Timothy 4:13).
+Paul charged Timothy to encourage those struggling in their Christian walk (Romans 12:8).
+Struggling Christians can be uplifted when encouraged by the Word of God (1 Timothy 4:13).
 Timothy must persuade people to live godly in Christ Jesus.

 5. Timothy must preach with “all longsuffering” (makrothumia) - “patient enduring of evil, fortitude... slowness of avenging injuries, forbearance, clemency.”
 He must do all things with great patience and careful instruction.
 Every preacher and teacher must be patient and careful when teaching if they want to change people’s behavior and beliefs, especially our opponents (Romans 2:4; Romans 9:22; 2 Corinthians 6:6; Galatians 5:22; Ephesians 4:2; Ephesians 6:18; Colossians 1:11; Colossians 3:12; 1 Timothy 1:16; 2 Timothy 2:25).

 6. Timothy must be patient and endure the evil and sufferings of the wicked.
-Why?
-Because some might come to repentance or change their sinful ways and wrong teaching.
+Some might come to repentance or change their sinful ways and wrong teachings.

 7. Timothy must be given to “teaching” (didaxe) - “instruction, the giving of instruction, teaching.”
 Those who teach the Gospel must instruct or teach all, confronting error.